freedombox/FreedomBox/doc/dev/tutorial/components.rst

 Each :class:`~plinth.app.App` contains various :class:`~plinth.app.Component`
 components that each provide one small functionality needed by the app.
 Each of these components are instantiated and added to the app as children.
+The :class:`~plinth.menu.Menu` object added in the previous step is one such component.

 Providing basic information about the app
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^